um-grex/grex-docs/content/english/software/containers.md

 {{< /highlight >}}

 Grex is hosting a Docker Registry proxy/cache locally to improve performances, while avoiding rate limits imposed by the official Docker Hub.
-Users that build their own images, can ask write access to the Grex Docker Registry to push their artifacts (granting such requests will be evaluated case by case).
+In the future, users that build their own images will be able to ask write access to the Grex Docker Registry to push their artifacts (this service is currently under development, and not publicly available).

 ---